weizmannk/EarthOrbitPlan/docs/scheduler/scheduler.rst

 .. dropdown:: Submitting scheduling jobs in parallel or on a cluster

-    .. admonition::  Why run scheduling jobs in parallel or on a cluster?
+    .. card:: Why run scheduling jobs in parallel or on a cluster?
-        :class: tip
+        :class-card: sd-bg-dark sd-text-white

+        Backend process
+        ^^^
         In gravitational-wave follow-up, researchers often need to process many sky maps or events quickly.
         Running scheduling jobs in parallel—using local multi-core processing, HTCondor, or SLURM—can significantly accelerate these computations.
+        +++
         To select a specific execution backend, set the `backend` option in your configuration file.
         Available options include `"condor"`, `"parallel"`, `"slurm"`, or `"dask"`.